 The University has field trip buses available and contracts for motor coach rentals.
 Please contact the UMass Dartmouth Procurement Department at (508) 999-8055

-The University will reimburse travelers the standard Internal Revenue Service (IRS) mileage allowance (Standard Mileage Rate for Personal Autos 2013 ).
+The University will reimburse travelers the standard Internal Revenue Service (IRS) mileage allowance (Standard Mileage Rate for Personal Autos Effective 2014 ).
 This mileage rate covers all automobile expenses such as fuel, maintenance, towing, repairs, tires, depreciation, and insurance.

 - In addition to the standard mileage allowance, necessary and reasonable charges for the following automobile-related expenses are allowed: tolls, parking, and fees for ferries, bridges, tunnels, etc.